mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 #### Accepted Values for Device Data
 * deviceId - Unique device id that the device provider uses to identify the device.
 (This can also be serial no if the device provider is sure of maintaining the uniqueness across all their devices)
-* digitalId - Digital id is signed by the FTM chip key in L1.
+* deviceinfo.digitalId - Digital id is signed by the FTM chip key in L1.
 In case of L0 the digital id is signed by the device key.
+* deviceInfo.deviceSubID - Specific sub id of the device that is responsible to capture the data.
+Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
+In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
+* deviceInfo.certification - The certificate level of the device
+* deviceInfo.firmware - Version of the firmware of the device
+* deviceInfo.deviceExpiry - Expiry date of the device.
+Device will not work post that expiry date and it cannot be registered again.
+* deviceInfo.timestamp - The timestamp when the request was created.
+For device registration the request should reach within 5 mins of this timestamp to MOSIP or the request will be rejected.

 {% hint style="info" %}
 During the registration of L0 devices please sign using the key thats generated inside the device and send the public key in x509 encoded spec form. <br>